2016–17 Port Vale F.C. season: Finances & ownership issues

 The club sold 3,344 season tickets, priced as low as £345 for adults, for the 2016–17 season; match day tickets were £23.
 Smurthwaite stated that the playing budget was around £1.3 million.
 A Norwegian hedge fund signed an exclusivity deal in view of purchasing the club on 16 June 2016.
-Smurthwaite stated that the hedge fund ended their interest after meeting with Ribeiro.
+Smurthwaite stated that the hedge fund ended its interest after meeting with Ribeiro.
 Smurthwaite renewed his dispute with The Sentinel by banning the newspaper from attending the club's press conference where Ribeiro was unveiled as the club's new manager.
 He went on to appoint Colin Garlick as the club's CEO, and in January stated that "I'm only really involved now when it comes to prising open the sweetie jar for the money".
 In March, Smurthwaite used the OneValeFan fansite to ask supporters to vote whether he should sell the club to one of two hedge funds that he said had met his asking price for the club.
 The Sentinel revealed one interested party was a Norwegian company who proposed a sale figure of £6.5 million based on a valuation of Vale Park at £10 million, the playing squad at £5 million and expected crowds of 20,000 in the Championship.
 Smurthwaite said this information had been leaked by "some long standing fans" he had consulted for advice.
-He went on to issue a statement apologizing for his decision to appoint Ribeiro and expressing regret at his attempts to communicate with fans over social media.
+He went on to issue a statement apologising for his decision to appoint Ribeiro and expressing regret at his attempts to communicate with fans over social media.
 He said there would be no further dialogue over social media, though "sadly I do not think this will change the activities of the keyboard warriors but at least they will now know that I will not be reading or responding to it".

 Smurthwaite issued a statement on 2 May apologising for relegation, and stated that he would be stepping down as chairman and would no longer attend games as he looked to sell the club.
 Three days later, Burslem-based IT company Synectics Solutions's husband and wife owners Carol and Kevin Shanahan went public to announce they had made a bid of £1.25 million for the club.
 This bid was quickly matched by a local consortium fronted by property developer Kevin Jones, the owner and managing director of both ManorShop and ICL (International Computer Logistics) of Kidsgrove.
 Smurthwaite rejected both offers, saying that "I do not anticipate any further dialogue with either party with regard to the sale."

 In April 2018, it was revealed that Port Vale had made a profit of £466,343 for the 2016–17 season, partly due to £390,000 in player sales and £100,000 in exclusivity payments.